Co-operative and Off-Campus Programs

 Contemporary Music Center (CMC)

-The Contemporary Music Center, based in Nashville, Tennessee, provides students the opportunity to live and work in community while seeking to understand how God will have them integrate music, faith, and business.
+The Contemporary Music Center, based in Brentwood, Tennessee (near Nashville), provides students the opportunity to live and work in community while seeking to understand how God will have them integrate music, faith, and business.
 Both interdisciplinary and multidisciplinary in nature, the CMC offers two tracts: the Artist Track and the Executive Track.
 The Artist Track is tailored to students considering careers as vocalists, musicians, songwriters, recording artists, performers, producers, and recording engineers.
 The Executive Track is designed for business, arts management, marketing, communications, and related majors interested in possible careers as artist managers, agents, record company executives, music publishers, concert promoters, and entertainment industry entrepreneurs.
 Both Artist and Executive track students receive instruction, experience, and a uniquely Christian perspective on creativity and the marketplace, while working together to create and market a recording of original music.
 Both tracks include course work, labs, directed study, and a practicum.
 Students earn 16 semester hours of credit.

 India Studies Program (ISP)